support@psrcompliance.com +91 70658 83416 WhatsApp

 License TypePurpose

-Retail Drug License (RDL)For chemists or pharmacies selling directly to consumers
+Retail Drug License (RDL)This license is required for chemists or pharmacies that sell medicines directly to patients or end consumers.

 What is a Medical Device License?